cx-cloud-101/speedtest-workshop/azure/receiving-speeds.md

 A POST-request can't send objects, so we need to serialize our TestResult as JSON with `JsonSerializer.Serialize(result)`.
 We also add some request headers to the POST-request, declaring that we're sending JSON-data, encoded in UTF8.

 `_client.PostAsync("/speedtest", result);` can fail, so we do some basic error-handling if that occurs.

+_Note how the previous functions are marked `async`, and use the `await`-keyword?
+This is en example of how to do [asynchronous programming in C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).
+We'll see a lot more of this going forward._

 ### Updating Main() to use SpeedTestApiClient
 Open `Program.cs` and extend `Main()` with code sending the TestResult to SpeedTestApi.